| 2.1 | Part-time Employment by Economic Sector (2015-2025) |

 |

-1.6 Full-Time Employment by Gender and Age Cohorts (2014-2024) When observing the data for full-time employment by gender and age cohorts, one can notice that the largest change was experienced with the female population, in particular having more an increase in those women aged 55 years and over, those aged 45-54 years and then those aged 30-44 years.
+1.6 Full-Time Employment by Gender and Age Cohorts (2015-2025) When observing the data for full-time employment by gender and age cohorts, it is evident that the female population experienced the largest change, especially women aged 55 years and over, those aged 45-54 years and then those aged 30-44 years.
 With regard to the male population, the largest increase was registered in those aged 30-44 years and 25-29 years. |

 |